readytensor/rt-datasets-forecasting/README.md

 - Number of series = 23
 - Series length = 750
 - Forecast length = 30
-- Time granularity = None
+- Time granularity = Other
 - Number of past covariates = 0
 - Number of future covariates = 0
 - Number of static covariates = 0